 A dental bridge literally “bridges” the gap created by one or more missing teeth.
 It is composed of one or more prosthetic (false) porcelain teeth and two supporting teeth that have been crowned.

-Dr. Ang uses the Carestream intraoral scanner, a state-of-the-art scanning system used to make digital impressions.
-The Carestream uses 100,000 points of tiny laser lights to provide an extremely accurate impression of the patient’s teeth and bite.
+Dr. Ang uses a state-of-the-art intraoral scanner to produce digital impressions.
+These impressions provide us with an extremely accurate look at the patient’s teeth and bite.

-Dr. Ang feeds this information into Carestreams’s proprietary software where he can make necessary adjustments on the proposed design and transmit the impressions electronically to his partnering lab.
+Dr. Ang feeds this information into our software where he can make necessary adjustments on the proposed design and transmit the impressions electronically to his partnering lab.
 The lab fabricates a very precisely fitting bridge, using high quality material.

 Is a Bridge right for you?

 For one missing tooth, a bridge requires the adjacent teeth to be cut down and crowned to act as anchors for the new tooth.
 In this case, Dr. Ang recommends a dental implant instead of a bridge.